Predicting Human Perceptions of Robot Performance During Navigation Tasks: Related Work

-\textbf{Impressions of Robot Performance.} Understanding human impressions of robot performance is important.
-They can be used to evaluate robot policies \cite{tan2019one,lo2019perception,pirk2022protocol} and to create better robot behavior \cite{thomaz2008teachable,mitsunaga2008adapting,cui2021understanding, bera2019improving}, increasing the likelihood of robot adoption.
-In this work, we focus on inferring three robot performance dimensions relevant to navigation \cite{gao2022evaluation}: robot competence, the surprisingness of robot behavior, and clear intent.
-Robot competence is a popular performance metric \cite{carpinella2017robotic}, especially in robot navigation \cite{mavrogiannis2022social,tsoi2021approach,angelopoulos2022you}.
-Surprising behavior violates expectations.
-It is often considered undesired \cite{asavanant2021personal,francis2023principles} and may require explanations by the robot \cite{brandao2021experts}.
-Meanwhile, showing clear intent means that the robot enables an observer to infer the goal of its motion \cite{dragan2013legibility}.
-If humans fail to anticipate the motion of a robot because it acts surprisingly or its intent is unclear, they will likely have trouble coordinating their own behavior with it~\cite{sciutti2018humanizing, dragan2015effects}.
+Understanding human \thrirevision{perceptions} of robot performance is important.
+The \thrirevision{perceptions} can be used to evaluate robot policies \cite{tan2019one,lo2019perception,pirk2022protocol} and to create better robot behavior \cite{thomaz2008teachable,mitsunaga2008adapting,cui2021understanding, bera2019improving}, increasing the likelihood of robot adoption.
+In this work, we focus on inferring three robot performance dimensions relevant to navigation \cite{gao2022evaluation}: \textit{ competence}, \textit{surprising behavior}, and \textit{clear intent}.
+Robot competence is a popular performance metric \thrirevision{in robotics} \cite{carpinella2017robotic}, especially in robot navigation \cite{mavrogiannis2022social,tsoi2021approach,angelopoulos2022you}. \thrirevision{In our work, competent robot navigation behavior corresponds to effectively guiding a human to a destination.} Surprising behavior violates expectations, \thrirevision{which is often considered undesired \cite{asavanant2021personal,francis2023principles} and may require explanations by the robot \cite{brandao2021experts}}.
+Meanwhile, clear \thrirevision{intentions} means the robot enables an observer to infer the goal of its motion \cite{dragan2013legibility}.
+Prior work suggests that if humans fail to anticipate the motion of a robot because it acts surprisingly or its intent is unclear, they will likely have trouble coordinating their own behavior with it~\cite{sciutti2018humanizing, dragan2015effects}. \thrirevision{There are other perceptions about a robot beyond robot competence, surprising behavior, and clear intent that one may want to model in Human-Robot Interaction, like human perceptions of discomfort with a robot \cite{carpinella2017robotic,kidokoro2013will} or perceived safety \cite{rubagotti2022perceived,akalin2022you}; however, this is out of the scope of the present work.}